HP200421/Weather_Application/README.md

 ## Rapid API is used to fetch the weather details
 ## Here is link to know weather in your city:
+### Just place your city name in search box and you are good to go:
 https://hp200421.github.io/Weather_Application/